metaborg/spoofax-deploy/gradle/README.md

 publish.repository.metaborg.artifacts.password=<password>
 ```
 Then run `./gradlew publishAll` to publish all built artifacts.
-You should also push the release tag you made such that this release is reproducible by others.
+You should also push the release tag you made to the remote such that this release is reproducible by others.

 #### Using the published version
 After publishing a new release, update the version in the following places:
 - https://github.com/metaborg/spoofax-pie/blob/develop/gradle.properties#L4
 - https://github.com/metaborg/devenv/blob/develop/gradle.properties#L4